Executive Search in Mexico´s Technology sector

 The technology sector in Mexico is big fish in the the Latin American region.
 The sector of finance, retail, and manufacturing areas are rapidly developing due technology.
 Artificial intelligence (A1), blockchain technology, as well as the Internet of things (IoT) are among the various strategies and technologies that businesses are beginning to adopt, creating new opportunities.
 But with these advancements also come challenges which need to be well anticipated and managed.

-Current State of Mexico’s Tech Sector
+Current State of Mexico’s Technology Sector

 Mexico’s digital economy is playing a bigger role in its national growth.
 For instance, Amazon has announced that it will enhance the country’s cloud infrastructure as part of its billion-dollar investment.
 At the same time, nearshoring has gained momentum, as global companies choose Mexico for its strategic location near the U.S. and its competitive production costs.